kimhanna3/2D_supermario/README.md

 - **Restart:** `R`

 📌 **Important:**
-**Mouse input is not supported.** All interactions must be done using the keyboard.
+**Mouse input is not supported.** All inputs must be done using the keyboard.

 ---